ObjectType

 An object accepting several parameters:

-Property | description | type |
+| Property | description | type |

-hidden | The class will not be compiled and will not appear in the schema (useful for generic types), an abstract class is normally hidden | boolean |
+| hidden | The class will not be compiled and will not appear in the schema (useful for generic types), an abstract class is normally hidden | boolean |

-nullable | All fields of type will be nullable | boolean |
+| nullable | All fields of type will be nullable | boolean |

-required | All fields of the type will be required | boolean |
+| required | All fields of the type will be required | boolean |

-implements an interface (GraphQL) | (ClassType | InterfaceType)[] (A class or a declared interface with graphql-composer )[] | |
+| implements an interface (GraphQL) | (ClassType | InterfaceType)[] (A class or a declared interface with graphql-composer)[] | |

-description | The description of the type | string |
+| description | The description of the type | string |

-extensions | Extensions (metadata) of the type | any |
+| extensions | Extensions (metadata) of the type | any |

-directives | directives of the type | {name: string, args: KeyValue}[] |
+| directives | directives of the type | {name: string, args: KeyValue}[] |

-extends | Apply forced inheritance | (ClassType | ObjectType | InterfaceType | InputType)[] (A class or a type declared with graphql-composer )[] |
+| extends | Apply forced inheritance | (ClassType | ObjectType | InterfaceType | InputType)[] (A class or a type declared with graphql-composer)[] |

 # @ObjectField

-sets the field for all GraphQL types whose class is decorated.
+Because @Field sets the field for all GraphQL types whose class is decorated.

-overrides the parameters of@Field
+@ObjectFieldoverrides the parameters of@Field.

 @ObjectType()